 In conclusion, there is great beach camping in San Diego.
 Fortunately, some of the best beach camping in San Diego also offers a view of the ocean and a wave to surf.
 Don’t forget to pack your beach camping gear!!
 The Coleman tent is a great and affordable tent for two.

-Find other San Diego Surf Spot reviews here and subscribe below to stay up to date on the best surfing spots in San Diego!
+Enjoy your time beach camping in San Diego and I hope that you catch a few good waves!
+Find other San Diego Surf Spot reviews and subscribe below to stay up to date on the best surf in San Diego!